ubernostrum/webcolors/docs/index.rst

   is equivalent to ``#0099cc``.

-* The string "rgb", followed by parentheses, between which are three numeric values each between 0 and 255, inclusive, which are taken to be the values of the red, green and blue components in that order;
-  for example, ``rgb(0, 153, 204)``.
+* The string "rgb", followed by parentheses, between which are three base-10 integers each between 0 and 255, inclusive, which are taken to be the values of the red, green and blue components in that order; for example, ``rgb(0, 153, 204)``.

 * The same as above, except using percentages instead of numeric values; for example, ``rgb(0%, 60%, 80%)``.